CarGurus Header

 The CarGurus verdict

-The Peugeot 408 is a very compelling car, but its real appeal is in the fact that it is refreshingly different from the norm in terms of its styling and body shape.
-That, in itself, is a unique selling point that will rightfully earn it plenty of buyers.
-But - as with its sibling, the Citroen C5 X – the Peugeot 408 can be quite hard to justify in objective terms.
-Other cars at this price offer usefully more rear headroom and better access to those seats, while conventional estates like the BMW 3 Series, Vauxhall Astra Sports Tourer and Peugeot 308 SW, have more practical boot spaces – the same goes for conventional family SUVs like the Peugeot 3008 and Nissan Qashqai.
+The Peugeot 408 is a very compelling car, but its real appeal lies in the fact that it is refreshingly different from the norm in terms of its styling and body shape.
+That in itself is a unique selling point that will rightfully earn it plenty of buyers.
+But as with its Citroen C5 X sibling, the Peugeot can be quite hard to justify in purely objective terms.
+Other cars at this price offer more rear headroom and easier access to the back seats, while conventional estates such as the BMW 3 Series Touring, Vauxhall Astra Sports Tourer and Peugeot 308 SW all provide more luggage space.
+The same goes for conventional family SUVs like the Peugeot 3008 and Nissan Qashqai.

-Peugeot itself states that the brand is all about ‘allure’; well, the 408 is even more about allure than most of the brand’s other models.
-If you like the way it looks, want a car that is comfortable, relaxing and has a little bit of fun to it on the right road, and are happy with the practicality compromises, you’ll love it.
-Just make sure that you’re okay with all of that, and an occasionally clunky powertrain in the case of the PHEV, before you sign the contract.
+Peugeot itself states that its brand is all about ‘allure’.
+Well, the 408 is more alluring than most of its other models.
+If you like the way it looks, and you want a car that is comfortable, relaxing and can be fun to drive on the right road – and you are happy with the practicality compromises – you will love it.
+With a wider range of electrified powertrains now available, including the plug-in hybrid and EV, the 408 makes more sense than ever.

 Search for a Peugeot 408 on CarGurus